TommyClemenzaChen/TommyClemenzaChen/README.md

 - 👀 I’m interested in machine learning
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me: tchen175@ucsc.edu
+- I like to play bowling and swim

 <!---
 TommyClemenzaChen/TommyClemenzaChen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.